 1.4 Change Request: An addendum or additional service request sent from the Client and referencing a current Project.

 1.5 Project: The Services and Deliverables to be provided to the Client.

-1.6 Service Work / Services: Any intangible service provided by Contractor to the Client including but not limited to graphic design, coding, web development, programming, copywriting, business consultation services, modification services of a client's existing graphic design / digital image, modification services for a client's existing website, editing / modification services for a client's existing copy (written content), IT administration and maintenance services for a client's Web server, domain administration or email administration, programming/coding modifications for a client's existing Web asset including websites, Open Source platforms, social media platforms such as Facebook and Twitter.
+1.6 Service Work / Services: Any intangible service provided by the Contractor to the Client, including but not limited to graphic design, coding, web development, programming, copywriting, business consultation services, modification services of a client's existing graphic design / digital image, modification services for a client's existing website, editing / modification services for a client's existing copy (written content), IT administration and maintenance services for a client's Web server, domain administration or email administration, programming/coding modifications for a client's existing Web asset including websites, Open Source platforms, social media platforms such as Facebook and Twitter.

-1.9 Third Party Materials: Third party materials which are incorporated into the Project, including without limitation, software, web frameworks, web script libraries, fonts, stock photography, illustrations, stock vector art, code, scripts, open source applications, and software applications.
+1.9 Third-Party Materials: Third-party materials which are incorporated into the Project, including, without limitation, software, web frameworks, web script libraries, fonts, stock photography, illustrations, stock vector art, code, scripts, open-source applications, and software applications.

-1.11 Transferred Property: All original designs and digital works, such as logos and custom-deisgned graphic elements, which are created originally for Client by Contractor and to which the copyright is transferred to the Client.
+1.11 Transferred Property: All original designs and digital works, such as logos and custom-designed graphic elements, which are created originally for Client by Contractor and to which the copyright is transferred to the Client.

 1.12 Tangible Property: Any originally created printed matter such as brochures, stationery, and ads created through Contractor's Service Work which are Transferred Property and provided in hard copy to the Client.
-Any originally created digital work which is provided to the Client as Transferred Property.
+Any originally created digital work that is provided to the Client as Transferred Property.

 1.13 Agreement: The entire content of this Terms and Conditions of Service document and the service requests described in the Request for Services.